dbwebb-se/mvc/example/symfony/README.md

 {% endblock %}
 ```

-It can look like this.
+It can look like this in the browser.

 ![twig extends base](.img/twig-extends.png)